paulheading/yearly/src/markdown/readme.md

 - Include or exclude tracks based on their use of explicit language 🟢
 - Refresh your playlist artwork by clicking on the image 🟢

+### Scenarios

+- Create a playlist from songs added in 2023 🟢
+- Create a playlist from songs stored in a custom playlist 🟢
+- Create a playlist from songs added AND released in 2023 🟢

 ### Coming soon

 - Filter by artist gender.
 Blocker: need to cross reference results with the [Music Brainz](https://musicbrainz.org/) library 🟡
 - Rank how many times I've included an artist in previous playlists.
 Blocker: build previous playlist selection 🟡
 - Search by query strings.
 Perfect for sharing example urls.
 Blocker: need to understand Astro query string syntax and provide url 🟡
+- Filter by genres

 ### Not possible

 - Sort by plays / Include how frequently I played a song.
 Blocker: Spotify does not make this information available 🔴

-### Scenarios

-- Give me a list of songs added in 2023 🟡